-- 27. The permittee's contractor shall refuel and lubricate all equipment over drip pans or other appropriate containment devices. - 28.
-The permittee's contractor shall position all stationary equipment and any equipment that is to be repaired over the drip pans or other appropriate containment devices. - 29.
-The permittee's contractor shall check and maintain all equipment on a daily basis in order to prevent leaks.
-If a leak occurs, the permittee's contractor shall immediately clean up any spills and fix the leak. - 30.
-The permittee's contractor shall make available at the Project Site all supplies necessary for clean-up of spills (absorbent and barrier materials in quantities determined by the permittee's contractor to be sufficient to capture the largest reasonably foreseeable spill and drums or containers suitable for holding and transporting contaminated materials). - 31.
+- 26. The permittee's contractor shall check and maintain all equipment on a daily basis in order to prevent leaks.
+If a leak occurs, the permittee's contractor shall immediately clean up any spills and fix the leak. - 27.
+The permittee's contractor shall make available at the Project Site all supplies necessary for clean-up of spills (absorbent and barrier materials in quantities determined by the permittee's contractor to be sufficient to capture the largest reasonably foreseeable spill and drums or containers suitable for holding and transporting contaminated materials). - 28.
 All storage of accessory uses and movable items (e.g., a recreational vehicle, a picnic table, or garden equipment) shall not encroach into native tree protection zones ("TPZs").
 No structures shall impact Tree Protected Zones (TPZs) except by specific permit.
-TPZs shall have no storage, no dumping, or irrigation, except for irrigation during exceptional drought. - 32.
+TPZs shall have no storage, no dumping, or irrigation, except for irrigation during exceptional drought. - 29.
 Prior to issuance of building or grading permits, seasonally timed special status and sensitive plant survey(s) shall be conducted by a qualified botanist to document the locations(s) and number(s) of any special status plants that may occur within the Project Site.
-They survey(s) shall be conducted not more than one year prior to the initiation of construction and shall coincide with the appropriate blooming periods for each special status plant species with potential to occur.
-A summary of findings shall be submitted to LA County Planning Staff (and to other pertinent resource agencies, if necessary) prior to the onset of construction activities.
+The survey(s) shall be conducted not more than one year prior to the initiation of construction and shall coincide with the appropriate blooming periods for each special status plant species with potential to occur.
+A summary of findings shall be submitted to LA County Planning (and to other pertinent resource agencies, if necessary) prior to the onset of construction activities.